Davic15/angular-complete-guide/Section 11 - Changing Pages with Routing/Notes.md

 ## Configuring the handling of query parameters.

     - We can preserve our old query parameters and keep them, using queryParamsHandling: 'preserve'
+    - Also we can merge with new ones here.

 ## Redirecting and Wildcard Routes.